 - 1. The total time limit for the event is 20 minutes.
-Time begins when any part of the tractor crosses the start line. - Only one attempt per school is allowed during the event, with the exception of the 1st school.
+Time begins when any part of the tractor crosses the start line. - 2.
+Only one attempt per school is allowed during the event, with the exception of the 1st school.
 The 1st competitor is considered the test competitor, and upon conclusion of their first run, they have the following options: - a.
 Accept the score - b.
 Refuse the score and immediately run again for another attempt - c.
 Refuse the score and run again in the 6th position - 3.
 No spotters are allowed. - 4.
 The course is outlined with a chalk line on either side.
 No part of the tractor or trailer can contact the chalk during the event.
 If a machine drives outside the course boundary, the event ends and points are calculated based on the distance completed. - 5.
 The operator must remain on the tractor seat with at least one hand gripping the steering wheel or grab handle at all times during the event.
-If either of these conditions isn't met, the event ends and the points are calculated based on the distance completed. - 6.
-No parts can fall from the tractor during the event, including ballast.
+If either of these conditions isn't met, the event ends and the points are calculated based on the distance completed. - No parts can fall from the tractor during the event, including ballast.
 If any parts fall from the tractor, the event ends and points are calculated based on the distance completed. - 7.
 A speed limit of 5 miles/hour (8.0 kilometers/hour) will be enforced continuously throughout the event.
 If a competitor is caught speeding, a warning will be given to notify the driver to reduce the speed under the limit.
 Failure to do so within 3 seconds of the warning being given will result in the black flag penalty (see below).
 Penalties for speeding are as follows: - a.
 1st offense: 10 seconds removed from total time available - b.
 2nd offense: 20 seconds removed from total time available - c.
 3rd offense: event ends, points are calculated based on the distance completed - 8.
+If a tractor is "stuck" and is unable to produce measurable forward progress within 4 minutes, the event ends and points are calculated based on the distance completed. - 9.
 If the course judges observe anything they deem a potential safety issue during the event, the competitor will be black flagged, and required to return to the course pit for a minimum 10 second run-off (time is counted when the tractor is stopped in the pit).
 During this time the safety issue will be explained to the competitor.
 A 2nd occurrence of the same safety issue will end the event for the team and the points will be calculated based on the distance completed.